zachsalehe/t6_simulation/README.md

 In this library, we provide a simulation pipeline in order to accurately model the T6, a next-generation computational camera developed by the University of Toronto.
 The T6 features a dual-tap design, and allows for per-pixel encoded subexposures.
 The goal of this simulation model is to provide users with an efficient way to accurately prototype the camera’s functionality and results, for use in a variety of applications.

-In this library, we overview the steps required to capture training data, learn the camera's noise parameters, and run the simulation.
+Here, we overview the steps required to capture training data, learn the camera's noise parameters, and run the simulation.

 ## Installation